beaurancourt/blog/markdown/rewriting-travel.md

 + Regular Clothing: No benefits, but you still should wear them. $120, 2lbs

-Everyone gets a set of Regular Clothing for free, so the idea is that player can upgrade at chargen to winter or arctic for $60 (and 3lbs) or $120 (and 8lbs) respectively.
+Everyone gets a set of Regular Clothing for free, so the idea is that player can upgrade at character creation to winter or arctic for $60 (and 3lbs) or
+$120 (and 8lbs) respectively.
 I think SJG forgot that arctic/winter clothing wasn't in DFA when they wrote DFE, since both books came after DF16.

 Anyway, no harm in importing those, and it streamlines the whole thing.

 The only thing we need to run the DFE70 Temperature rules is a HT penalty and whether or not folk's clothes are wet.
-Let's say the penalty is -2 in Isfjall and the Lowlands (in october), -4 in the Hills and Valleys, and -8 in the Frostharrow.
+Let's say the penalty is -2 in Isfjall and the Lowlands (in October), -4 in the Hills and Valleys, and -8 in the Frostharrow.
 How's Bog-Standard looking now?

 Lowlands: